omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- change createstrengthworkoutform to allow for multiple movements and varying reps per each set as well as weight
+- can add a class if statement to the create_workout.html class="{% if user.default_sport == 'specific sport' %}default_form{%endif%}
+- need to alter views (create workout view and all views that show info on workouts) to display properly if its a strength workout or general workout
+- need to change forms that involve workouts
+- need to download itertools and use its chain function to combine querysets
+  - may not need to do this since I modified WorkoutInstance to be for workouts and strength workouts
+  - can use if instance.workout or if instance.strength_workout to diferentiate in templates etc.
+- now that strength workouts are added. need to include them in profile list of workouts
+  - also have to change user_page.html as they don't have all the same options
+- need to create strengthWorkoutInstance model just like WorkoutInstance model
+  - dates and youngest/oldest scheduled dates etc.
+  - need to find a way to add these into users list of workouts
+- need to create StrengthWorkoutResult model
 - don't forget to remove all "for testing purposes" code in templates like schedule_instance etc.
 - add clean validation to create group form so that groups can't be created with the same name under the same user
 - create all named workouts and create dropdown filter for them